tedneward/Azgaarnoth/Classes/Wizard/Psionics.md

 ```
 name = "Psionics"
 description = "***Arcane Tradition: Psionics.*** Wizards study magical power in all its forms, including the magic of psionics.
 Those wizards who follow the tradition of Psionics hone the magical potential of their own minds.
 Sometimes called psionicists or psychics, these wizards interact with the multiverse through the lens of their psionic aptitude and awareness.
 Psionicists channel their magic by focusing their minds.
 By doing so they can transcend their physical bodies, adopting forms of pure thought, casting spells psionically to bypass the need for components, and perceiving the world with a broader range of senses.
-As a member of the Psionics tradition, you might have awoken your psionic potential through the strain of your esoteric studies, or perhaps you joined a scholarly order dedicated to unlocking the magic of the mind.
+As a member of the Psionics tradition, you might have awoken your psionic potential through the strain of your esoteric studies, or perhaps you joined a scholarly order dedicated to unlocking the magic of the mind."
 ```

 ## Psionic Focus
+*2nd-level Psionic feature*

-Starting at the 2nd level, you have learned to channel psionic energy through a special object: a psionic focus.
+You have learned to channel psionic energy through a special object: a psionic focus.
 You gain the object with this feature (see the "Your Psionic Focus" sidebar for how you might have acquired the item).

 While your psionic focus is on your person, you gain the following benefits: